-These are the two main research projects I am currently working on:
+These are the research projects I am currently working on:

-Project 2 - Troubled Europe: Identity, rituals and the making of European Union foreign policy (2012-2015)
+Project – Identity, social media and the making of European Union’s global reputation

 Since the 1990s the European Union has taken advantage of its newly acquired competences in foreign policy matters to expand its global presence.
 The EU has been involved in a variety of international activities traditionally performed by states – from negotiating agreements with third countries, to carrying out civilian and military missions abroad and managing diplomatic delegations around the world.
 EU policy-makers have realized, however, that in order to improve its international status and visibility, the European Union needs to project a compelling vision of what it stands for and what distinguishes it from other members of the international community.
 The definition of this ‘international identity’ has become a core component of EU foreign policy strategy, and has been explicitly mentioned in key legal documents and in other policy initiatives of the last two decades.